yongk/js-docker/README.md

 # Introduction

-This repository is a fork of the [js-docker](https://github.com/TIBCOSoftware/js-docker) distribution that has been updated to include support for building, configuring, and running TIBCO JasperReports Server **Community Edition** in containers.
+This repository is a fork of the [js-docker](https://github.com/TIBCOSoftware/js-docker) distribution that has been updated to include support for building, configuring, and running TIBCO JasperReports Server **Community Edition** PostgreSQL and pgAdmin in containers.

 ## Prerequisites